-Aside from this, ALPA's distinct concern is well known and is directly related to the above.
-On May 28, 2008, Deutsche Post, the German-based parent Company of DHL, announced that it was negotiating to transfer all North American flying presently performed in its service by ASTAR -- as well as that performed by ABX -- to United Parcel Service.
-Despite the fact that Deutsche Post had, and continues to have, a 49% ownership stake in ASTAR and representatives on its Board of Directors -- as well as the fact that it had entered into a fourteen year agreement for supply of its lift with ASTAR in the summer of 2007-- it did not inform either ASTAR or its employees that it had been in negotiations with UPS for the previous six months until that press conference.
+I believe our concern is well known.
+On May 28th, 2008, Deutsche Post, the Germanbased parent Company of DHL, announced that it was negotiating to transfer all North American flying presently performed in its service by ASTAR-as well as that performed by ABX-to United Parcel Service.
+Despite the fact that Deutsche Post had, and continues to have, a 49% ownership stake in ASTAR and representatives on its Board of Directors, it did not inform either ASTAR or its employees that it had been in negotiations with UPS for the previous six months to arrange to have it perform all of ASTAR's services until that press conference.
 If the transaction announced on May 28th is consummated and the government chooses to ignore the obvious anticompetitive impact of the deal, ASTAR will cease to exist and every one of our members at this carrier will be on the street.
 However, ALPA represented pilots and other ASTAR employees will obviously not be the only affected group.
 The state of Ohio has estimated that the immediate impact of the transfer of all DHL flying from the ASTAR and ABX hub of operations in Wilmington, Ohio will be a loss of over 10,000 jobs and a dramatic reduction in economic activity in Southwestern Ohio.
 In short, the impact on both our membership and on their friends and neighbors in the region will be catastrophic, and for that reason alone it is important that Congress and the Department of Justice look carefully into this matter.